Jungle Flyfishing Gear Guide

 I’m less picky on reels than I am with rods and lines.
 I will say that my older 10 wt reel had its drag max’d with Payara ripping line down a rapid!
 I upgraded to the Lamson Litespeed M, a top of the line saltwater reel, which has been much more effective.
 Payara’s strength is incredible and having a reel to handle that power is crucial.
 If they can get going full speed down a class IV rapid, you can get in trouble quick!
 Come prepared and put 60-80lb backing on these reels.

-For Peacock Bass I definitely have a favorite.
-Lamson Remix size -9+!
-Usually I don’t use my reel as much with Peacocks.
-You have to horse them a bit once they first hit if they are near structure so I rarely spend much time on the reel with them and would rather invest in multiple line combinations.
-So the Lamson Remix 3-pack is the best value for dang good quality.
+For Peacock Bass and Dorado I definitely have a favorite.
+Lamson Remix S size -9+!
+Usually I don’t use my reel as much with these fish.
+You have to horse them a bit once they first hit if they are near structure so I rarely spend much time on the reel and would rather invest in multiple line combinations.
+So the Lamson Remix S 3-pack is the best value for dang good quality.

 FLY LINES

 Payara lines are tough.
 In most situations you want the fasting sinking line possible.
-Payara will nearly always be found near or in fast currents.
-And surprisingly deep.
+Payara will nearly always be found near or in fast and deep currents.
 They then attack anything going by with their unique ferocious slashing style!
-It’s incredible!
-You also want something that can throw a 9-10 inch weighted fly…
+You also want something that can throw a 9-10 inch weighted fly.
+Luckily Rio makes a great line for Peacock and Dorado as their Warmwater series is fantastic.

 • Fav Payara Line: